-SUBSEQUENT WORLDWIDE EVENTS throughout 2019 and years following are designed to help give visibility to the Punta del Este Declaration in academic circles and the broader public square.
+WORLDWIDE EVENTS throughout 2019 and following have been designed to help give visibility to the Punta del Este Declaration in academic circles and the broader public square.
 Depending upon the context, the events involve a core of distinguished expert speakers, who can in turn help to attract other suppporters.
-Among these are the following (in reverse chronological order):
+Among these are the following:

-- CALL FOR PAPERS, due December 10, 2019.
-Human Dignity and Human Rights – Christian Perspectives and Practices: A Focus on Constitutional and International Law.
-An International Publishing Project, for a workshop to be held July 2020 in Oxford, UK.
+- July 2020.
+Oxford UK [POSTPONED]: Human Dignity and Human Rights – Christian Perspectives and Practices: A Focus on Constitutional and International Law.
+Workshop for an International Publishing Project.

 - July 30-31, 2019.
 Oxford, UK.
 Human Dignity in Religious Traditions (HRDT).
 Launch of the HRDT Project by a group of 8 scholars from different religious traditions, meeting at Christ Church, Oxford University.